 Nothing special with it until you get one of the staff members of the gallery to walk along it and turn into a giant!

-Discover the Mosaics of Santa Maria in Trastevere
+Discover the mosaics of Santa Maria in Trastevere

-Mosaics can be mind blowing even for young kids and Rome has some outstanding ones to capture their imagination.
+Mosaics can be mind-blowing even for young kids and Rome has some outstanding ones to capture their imagination.

 An easy place to see them is Santa Maria in Trastevere: enter outside service hours and get close to the altar for the best view.